Could A Joint Loan Help You Tackle Multiple Debts?

 Find answers to common questions here.

-Absolutely!
-You and someone close to you, like a partner, family member, or friend, can team up to apply for a joint debt consolidation loan.
+Yes, you and someone close to you, like a partner, family member, or friend, can team up to apply for a joint debt consolidation loan.

 This type of loan combines your income, debts, and credit histories into one.
 By applying together, both of you agree to share the responsibility of the loan.